model-railroad/layout-wifi/README.md

 Speaking of rationale, what's with the SRCP vs NCE binary protocols?

 I needed a way to interface my server with both RocRail and JMRI.
 After looking at both, I choose to implement an existing protocol to talk to RocRail and JMRI instead of writing an extension to these 2 softwares.
 They both support a large variety of custom closed protocols.
-After looking at a variety, I settled down on SRCP -- it's a fairly simple protocol and it's well documented.
+After looking at a variety, I settled down on [SRCP](http://srcpd.sourceforge.net/srcp/) -- it's a fairly simple protocol, it's open and it's well documented.
 The RocRail implementation is good and solid.
-There's also a microSRCP protocol that seemed adequate for use on the arduino.
+There's also a [microSRCP](https://github.com/mc-b/microSRCP) implementation that seemed adequate for use on the arduino.

 However it turned out that JMRI doesn't support SRCP correctly.
-JMRI 3.9's SRCP implementation doesn't follow the spec at all.
+Not even close.
+JMRI 3.9's SRCP implementation bares no logical similarity with the spec at all.
 Instead I reverted to the NCE binary protocol which is used by their boosters in serial mode or by the NCE USB interface that I have, since I know that one pretty well and it's properly implemented in JMRI's code.

 As for microSRCP, I unfortunately couldn't use it since the DigiX wifi interface works as a serial port, not using a socket concept, so there can't be 2 connections at the same time for the INFO vs COMMAND channels.
 Instead I made up a mini character protocol and the Translate server does the interface.

 ## LayoutWifi ##

-LayoutWifi runs on [http://digistump.com/products/50](DigiX), an arduino clone that has wifi support, sdcard support and a [tons of i/o pins](http://digistump.com/wiki/digix/tutorials/pinout).
+LayoutWifi runs on [DigiX](http://digistump.com/products/50), an arduino clone that has wifi support, sdcard support and a [ton of i/o pins](http://digistump.com/wiki/digix/tutorials/pinout).

 To run the unit tests: